alee-00/codepath-music-game/README.md

 * [] Buttons use a pitch (frequency) other than the ones in the tutorial
 * [Yes] More than 4 functional game buttons
 * [Yes] Playback speeds up on each turn
-* [] Computer picks a different pattern each time the game is played
+* [Yes] Computer picks a different pattern each time the game is played
 * [] Player only loses after 3 mistakes (instead of on the first mistake)
 * [] Game button appearance change goes beyond color (e.g. add an image)
 * [] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)